 Help > ModusToolbox General Documentation > ModusToolbox Documentation Index

-In the ModusToolbox_1.1/libraries/bt_sdk1.1/makefiles/platforms/20819/mainapp.mk file move the “#” comment character from the line with “bluetooth.openocd.launch.xml” to the line with “bluetooth.jlink.launch.xml” to switch from J-Link to OpenOCD launch configuration.
+MiniProg4 or Olimex: In the file: <install_folder>/ModusToolbox_1.1/libraries/bt_sdk1.1/makefiles/platforms/20819/mainapp.mk. move the “#” comment character from the line with “bluetooth.openocd.launch.xml” to the line with “bluetooth.jlink.launch.xml” to switch from J-Link to OpenOCD launch configuration.

-Note: This step is also outlined on page 14 of the Hardware Debugging Guide
+Note: This step is described in section 5.2 of the Hardware Debugging Guide.

+Olimex or J-Link: Follow the instructions in sections 2 and 3 of the Hardware Debugging Guide to install drivers for the debug probe.

 Create a new application called ch05_ex03_debug using the modus.mk file in templates/CYW920819EVB/ch05_ex03_debug.

 Open the "Change Application Settings" dialog and verify that ENABLE_DEBUG is set to 1.
+Click "OK" to close the dialog.

 Open the configurator and: